openlayers/ol-cesium/README.md

 [ol-cesium-webpack-example](https://github.com/gberaudo/ol-cesium-webpack-example)
 based on the official Cesium With Webpack example.

-### As an old-fashioned independant library (need testing, if you are interested, get in touch with us)
+### As an old-fashioned independant library (if you are interested, get in touch with us)
 ```bash
 npm i --save ol-cesium
 ```